sorintlab/stolon/doc/pitr.md

 ### Backups

 #### Base backups

 stolon doesn't trigger base backups, you can run them at your preferred times and with your preferred scheduler.

 #### Archive backups

 With stolon you should instead enable `archive_mode` and set the `archive_command`, there's nothing different than a typical [postgresql backup](https://www.postgresql.org/docs/current/static/continuous-archiving.html).

 ```
 stolonctl update --patch '{ "pgParameters" : { "archive_mode": "on", "archive_command": "/path/to/your/archive/command %p" } }'
 ```

+`archive_mode` and the related `archive_command` will be enabled for all the instances (master and standbys).
+This is done to avoid losing some wals to backup when the current master keeper is down and a new master is elected.
+We suggest to define your archive command script to avoid backing up the same wal from all the instances (for example doing this only when the instance is the stolon master and just removing the wal when the instance is a stolon standby).

 ### Execute a point in time recovery